The Arrival of Cornelis de Graeff and Members of His Family at Soestdijk, His Country Estate

 The Arrival of Cornelis de Graeff and Members of His Family at Soestdijk, His Country Estate (c.
 1660) is an oil on canvas painting by the Dutch Golden Age painters Thomas de Keyser and Jacob van Ruisdael.
 It is in the collection of the National Gallery of Ireland in Dublin.

-The painting shows the arrival of the wealthy Amsterdam burgomaster Cornelis de Graeff with his second wife Catherina Hooft and his sons Pieter and Jacob at Soestdijk Palace, his country estate near Utrecht.
-The three men on the left are possibly brothers-in-law and brothers.
+The painting shows the arrival of the wealthy Amsterdam burgomaster Cornelis de Graeff with his second wife Catharina Hooft and his sons Pieter and Jacob de Graeff at Soestdijk Palace, his country estate near Utrecht.
+The three men on the left are his brothers-in-law Willem Schrijver and Pieter Trip and his younger brother Andries de Graeff.